Key Stage 3

 Students study Shakespeare focusing on developing characterisation, vocal skills and working with text.
 Greek Theatre develops physical theatre, ensemble and devising skills.
 Exploration of choral speech and movement, theatre staging and spaces are embedded into the unit of work.

 A theatre trip is offered to Year 8 students appropriate to the units of work.

-Students develop a deeper understanding of drama techniques, genres and practitioners preparing them thoroughly for Key Stage 4.
-Topics include, devising techniques linked to Brecht, Physical theatre and the work of Frantic Assembly working with scripts from page to stage through a wide range variety of styles and genres.
+Students develop a deeper understanding of drama techniques, genres and practitioners, preparing them thoroughly for Key Stage 4.
+Topics include devising techniques linked to Brecht, Physical Theatre and the work of Frantic Assembly working with scripts from page to stage through a wide variety of styles and genres.
 Areas of study include theatre roles and terminology and evaluating live theatre performance.
 Students will develop analytical skills in acting, technical and design aspects through a set play leading to a scripted performance.
 Written work forms an integral part of the course in preparation for GCSE.

 A theatre trip is offered to Year 9 students appropriate to the units of work.

 Key Stage 4